Building a Floating Deck: All You Need to Know

 - Because a floating deck is ground level, repairing and maintaining it is convenient and relatively easy.

-One of the biggest perks of a floating deck is that you probably won’t need to get a permit to build it.
-The International Residential Code says you won’t need a permit for your floating deck if your project meets the following criteria.
-Always check with your local building department for local regulations.
+One plus of a floating deck is that you might not need to get a permit to build it.
+Be sure to check with your local building codes, but the International Residential Code says you won’t need a permit for your floating deck if your project meets the following criteria:

-- It takes up less than 200 square feet
+- It takes up fewer than 200 square feet

 - It’s not more than 30 inches above the ground